adouche/adouche.github.io/blog/10_Stalix2.md

 **Directory structure**

-Everything is quite simple here, I don’t understand how nowadays one can make a new distribution according to the LSB/FHS [https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard).
+Here everything is pretty simple.
+I don’t understand how one can create a new distribution based on [LSB/FHS](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) nowadays.

 This is some kind of terrible legacy left over from the times of the Unix beginning, with a bunch of poorly solved problems (dll hell, atomic updates (ostree is a hack, and don't try to convince me otherwise)).